mricon/ingress-fieldplan/README.md

 for the portal before you leave.
 Often, even if a portal requires 5-6 keys, you may not need to get them all at once.

+## Round-trip (-r) and Begin-First (-b)

+The software will try to find the most efficient capture and field strategy but it may not result in the most convenient plan, because you may want to start and end at a specific portal -- for example, if you are visiting a remote part of town and want your walk to begin near the parking lot/transit stop and end there, too.

+- -r will create roundtrip plans, using the most efficient starting portal
+- -b will use the first portal in the spreadsheet as the starting portal
+- -r -b will do both of the above, though the last step will usually be only the return trip without any links or fields (but it's useful for total distance calculation)

 ## Generating plots

 Passing the -p switch will generate a set of step-by-step PNG files that